vfarcic/devops24/manuscript/35-networking-calico.md

 exit (from busybox)
 ```

-As you have seen we can ping both `app` and `db` pods from busybox that proves no restrictions on pods.
+As you have seen we can ping both *app* and *db* pods from busybox that proves no restrictions on pods.
 Next, we going to restrict the traffic on all the pods in the cluster by default using `deny-all-policy.yaml`.
 This is actually best practice to deny traffic to start with and then add policy to allow traffic at each pod level in cluster.
 This way we will have explicit control on pod traffic.
-Below is `deny-all-policy.yaml` defintion, if we define empty selector as {} then all pods are selected and empty polciy as [] means all pods are not allowed to access each other.
+Below is `deny-all-policy.yaml` definition, if we define empty selector as `{}` then all pods are selected and empty policy as `[]` means all pods are not allowed to access each other.

 ```
 kind: NetworkPolicy